Mastering the Art of Networking: Insights from the LMF Network Team

 Networking, networking, networking.

-Everyone talks about it, is apparently doing it, and gives bits of advice, tips, and tricks.
+Everyone talks about it, is apparently doing it, and shares bits of advice, tips, and tricks.
 But the truth is, you won’t hack it unless you try it.

 So I did exactly that.
-I did try a few times.
-I was nervous as I had the big task of representing LMF Network, not myself.
-If it was me — it would be easier.
-Even if I messed up, it’s me.
+I tried it a few times.
+I was nervous because I had the big task of representing LMF Network, not just myself.
+If it were just me, it would’ve been easier.
+Even if I messed up, it’s on me.
 Not a big deal.
-I’ll deal with it.
-But representing someone else is scary and anything else but easy.
+I’d deal with it.
+But representing someone else?
+That’s scary – and anything but easy.

-So, I am sharing with you want I did, and what helped me successfully represent LMF Network at not one, but two big events.
+So I’m sharing with you, what I did, and what helped me successfully represent LMF Network at not one, but two major events.

 Know who you are.

-Breath and remember that just like you, the someone you are talking to is also nervous and probably overthinking everything.
+Breathe and remember: just like you, the person you're talking to is probably nervous and overthinking everything too.

 Key tip: Do not rush when talking.